Levelling up and building a better and fairer society for all

 This latest Marmot review, funded by Legal & General, sets out three ways that business can improve people’s lives by reducing health inequality.

-The Health Equity Network, launched in partnership with UCL Institute of Health Equity (IHE) and Sir Michael Marmot, is a platform set up to enable people who are doing great work on health equity in regions, towns, cities and organisations across the UK to share what they are doing with others, be inspired by what others are doing, and collaborate in joint working.
+In partnership with the UCL Institute of Health Equity (IHE) and Sir Michael Marmot, we launched The Health Equity Network, to enable people who are doing great work on health equity in regions, towns, cities and organisations across the UK to share what they are doing with others, be inspired by what others are doing, and collaborate in joint working.

 To make a meaningful impact, we need to understand the challenges faced across the country and pool knowledge and expertise.